mcrnbrck/Scroll-To-Fancy/README.md

 <div class="background" data-parallax-bg="0.5"></div>
 ```

 You can use `data-parallax="0.5"` to animate an the vertical position of an element.
-When the element enters the viewport, it is animated by applying a translate(x, y) css transform.
+When the element enters the viewport, it is animated by applying a translate(0, y) css transform.

 ```html
 <div class="element" data-parallax="0.5"></div>